jhcxavier/get-and-compare-file-from-API/README.md

  In the const endpoints is where you will specify your enpoints.

  The file testapi is where you will declare your api url, also the of your files to be saved.

+ The Json file will be created at the smae folder as the project.
+If new information is fetched will be replaced.